-• This word is sometimes translated as "master" when addressing Jesus or when referring to someone who owns slaves.

-• Some English versions translate this as "sir" in contexts where someone is politely addressing someone of higher status.
+- This word is sometimes translated as "master" when addressing Jesus or when referring to someone who owns slaves. - Some English versions translate this as "sir" in contexts where someone is politely addressing someone of higher status.

-- This term should be translated as "master" when it refers to a person who owns slaves.
-It could also be used by a servant to address the person he works for. - When it refers to Jesus, it could be translated as "master" if the context shows it means "religious teacher." - If the person addressing Jesus does not know him, "lord" could be translated as "sir."
-This translation would also be used for other contexts in which a polite form of address to a man is called for. - When referring to God the Father or to Jesus, this term is written as "Lord" (capitalized).
+- This term can be translated with the equivalent of "master" when it refers to a person who owns slaves.
+It can also be used by a servant to address the person he works for. - When it refers to Jesus, if the context shows that the speaker sees him as a religious teacher, it can be translated with a respectful address for a religious teacher, such as "master." - If the person addressing Jesus does not know him, "lord" could be translated with a respectful form of address such as "sir."
+This translation would also be used for other contexts in which a polite form of address to a man is called for. - When referring to God the Father or to Jesus, this term is considered a title, written as "Lord" (capitalized) in English.